jonbruner/twitter-analysis/README.md

 In order to write that article, I scraped metadata for about 400,000 Twitter accounts.
 Since then, it's been cited in [a handful of scholarly papers](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=509207419917937138&as_sdt=5), and I've gotten regular requests from researchers for access to my original dataset.
 I'm pleased to share my full dataset here.

 This dataset was created between September 17, 2013, and October 19, 2013.
-Since I built it, Twitter has changed the way it assigns IDs, and a repeat of this project is now impossible (SEE BELOW SECTION LINK).
-Although this data might no longer provide a useful means of evaluating Twitter usage patterns, it's still interesting as a way to understand social dynamics.
+Since I built it, Twitter has changed the way it assigns IDs, and a repeat of this project is now impossible (see below for why).
+Although this data is no longer a contemporary snapshot of Twitter usage patterns, it's still interesting as a way to understand social dynamics.

 ## Background and collection
 Until roughly 2015, Twitter gave every account a unique ID from a reasonably compact namespace.
 When I compiled this data in 2013, existing accounts had unique ID numbers that fell between roughly 0 and 1.9 billion.